chuntul/BCB420.2019.GEO/README.md

 ![](./inst/img/qqplot.png "STRING score distribution")

 ## Annotating with the sample gene set
 Taking the sample gene set from the BCB420 Resources, as well the HGNC table, I annotated the sample gene set with my mapping tool.
+The annotation is also saved in extdata.

 ```R
 # load everything we need